fakruboss/mood-booster-tgbot/README.md

 - `/start` - Display the main mood selection menu
 - `/surprise` - Get random content from any category
+- `/favorites` - View and manage your saved favorites
 - `/help` - Show available commands and usage instructions

 ## 🛠️ Setup